How To Fix Install VMware Tools Is Greyed Out.

 How to fix Install VMware Tools is greyed out and can’t be installed.

-VMware Tools is a set of virtual drivers that need to be installed onto the guest operating system when using VMware Workstation Pro as the hypervisor.
+VMware Tools is a set of virtual drivers that need to be installed onto the guest operating system (virtual machine) when using VMware Workstation Pro as the hypervisor.
 They add extra functionality and communications between the host and guest systems.

 In this guide I’ll show you how fix the problem and get VMware Tools installed on to your virtual machine.

-Install VMware Tools Is Greyed Out
+Install VMware Tools is Greyed Out

 After creating a virtual machine using VMware Workstation (or the older VMware Player) you might notice that the option to install VMware Tools is greyed out.
 You can’t install the Tools.
 When you click the option nothing happens.